shotgunsoftware/tk-core/docs/environment_variables.rst

 ``TK_AUTH_PRODUCT``
 -------------------
-Provide a custom application name When using the "App Session Launcher" authentication instead of relying on the autodetected name.
+Provide a custom application name when using the "App Session Launcher" authentication instead of relying on an autodetected name.

 ``TK_SHOTGRID_DEFAULT_LOGIN``
 -----------------------------